Skip to main content

 How they overlap

-Both produce optimized images in modern formats (WebP, AVIF).
+Both produce optimized images — WebP across 1.15 and 2.0, AVIF from the 2.0 worker.
 Both can deliver different variants to different clients.
 Both reduce image bytes on the wire.

 The overlap is image format conversion and responsive sizing.
 For CSS, JS, HTML, video, and asset management, the products are in different categories.